diegofwho-collab/diversification-metric-under-crises/README.md

-# Measuring Effective Diversification During Financial Crises
+# ENAUC (Effective Number of Assets Under Crises): A Tail-Dependence Diversification Metric
 The cration of a metric that measures the diversification of a portfolio under a crisis scenario
 ---
 ## 🔍 Overview